rs239/schema/docs/source/overview.rst

   * **Regularization**: single-cell data can be sparse and noisy.
-As we show in our `paper`_, unconstrained approaches like CCA and autoencoders can "overfit" in these situations by identifying a shared space that picks up on artifacts rather than true biology.
-A key feature of Schema is its regularization: you specify a maximum limit on the distortion of the primary modality, thus constraining a noisy secondary modality's contribution to the final result.
+As we show in our `paper`_, unconstrained approaches like CCA and autoencoders seek to maximize the alignment between modalities without any other considerations.
+In doing so, they can pick up on artifacts rather than true biology.
+A key feature of Schema is its
+    regularization: if enforces a limit on the distortion of the primary modality, making sure that the final result remains biologically informative.

   * **Speed and flexibility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the